 you give your design/fitout team the specifications to include in the design before they start.

-8. Find a reputable design/fitout team to plan and build our fitout.
+8. Find a reputable team of shopfitters to plan and build our fitout.
 Making sure that they know

 about access codes, extraction of fumes, electrical requirements, food serving rules and so on.